ronnymees/introduction_to_prototyping/docs/71_secure_api/README.md

-# Secure connection to the backend
+# Secure HTTP Request to API

 To be added...